 Male breast reduction surgery is most often an outpatient procedure, which means the patient can go home soon after the surgery and won’t need to spend a night in the hospital.
 It’s performed under general anesthesia.
 This means that the patient is completely asleep and won’t feel pain.
 A male breast reduction can last anywhere from 90 minutes to about two and a half hours.

-The procedure to remove the fat or the glandular tissue is the same as liposuction.
-The surgeon inserts a vacuum cannula into the incision and the tissue is broken up and carefully sucked out.
+The procedure to reduce the fat or the glandular tissue is the same as liposuction.
+The surgeon inserts a vacuum cannula into the incision and the tissue is broken up and carefully extracted.

 Candidates for Male Breast Reduction